 In that post, I explain that freelancing is one of the two quickest ways to generate online income (the other is affiliate marketing).
 Freelancing allows you to quickly get paid for a task that can actually help solve problems for people.

 And when you’re first starting out, freelancing is the number one way to get started online.
-It’s not a passive stream of income, which is an important thing to understand.
+It’s not passive income, which is an important thing to understand.
 Freelancing is definitely not passive; it’s super active.
 If you don’t do the work, you’re not going to get paid.
 But if you are dedicated and put in the effort, freelancing is a great way to get your foot in the door of an industry or niche you’re interested in.
 It’s, quite simply, a great way to get started in business.

 After all, think about this: You just need one client.
 One client to make a little money.
 One client to get the ball rolling.
 One client to make a difference.
 And then, as you’ll hear me talk more about later in this post, you can take what you learn working with clients, and turn it into something more passive—with tools, or even a team!
 But first, let’s figure out how to get that first client.